dfoshidero/EarlyStageCarbonObserver_MLBot/README.md

 This tool might be adapted to generate predictions from textual data in any field.

-# Contributions
+# Contributors
 Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements or bug fixes.

-# Contributors

 ![Contributors](https://contrib.rocks/image?repo=dfoshidero/ECO)

 # Acknowledgements